 In the modal that opens, click the Add new layer button to add a level and choose a name.
 You may also revise the names of existing levels here.
 When finished, click Save Taxonomy Layers to save changes and close the modal.

-Tags will be the lowest level of your taxonomy.
-These can be made visible to the public; typically the upper levels will not, since they encompass these public-facing levels.
-In the example below, the eye icons at the far-right of the Tags column identify the tags that the public can see.
+Tags are usually the lowest-level of taxonomy.
+However, any Tags or Taxonomies can be made visible to the public.
+Typically the upper levels of Taxonomy will not be made visible, since they encompass lower, more relevant, public-facing levels.
+In the example below, the eye icons at the right of the red box of the Tags identify that these are visible to the public and usable for tagging by admins.
 Note that some are publicly visible, while others are not.
-This way things can be categorized, even if only admins can see the tag used.
+This way things can be categorized, even if only admins can see the tag used (once made invisible).

 Existing tags can be edited by clicking on the tag to open the Edit Taxonomy Category modal.
 In addition to enabling the setting for public visibility, here you may also choose the option to enable subscriptions for this tag.
 This creates an automatic Communications Topic associated with the tag.
 This will become more useful as additional features are implemented.